yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 - If the newly added table already has data, then adding the table can trigger a full copy of that entire database from DR primary to replica.

-- You should always set up replication on the new table before starting any workload to ensure that data is protected at all times.
+- It is recommended that you set up replication on the new table before starting any workload to ensure that data is protected at all times.
 This approach also avoids the full copy.

 - This operation also automatically adds any associated index tables of this table to the DR configuration.